Doctors leave medical school with average debt of $251,600, according to the National Center for Education Statistics.

 - Lowest interest rate of federal loans available to medical school students

 However, there is a limit to how much you can borrow in unsubsidized loans.
-Graduate and professional students are capped at $138,500.
-That limit includes loans you took out for undergraduate school.
+Most graduate and professional students are capped at $138,500.
+But medical, dental, and veterinary school students can borrow up to $224,000.
+That limit includes both subsidized and unsubsidized loans you took out for undergraduate school.
 If you need more than that, you’ll have to turn to other loans.

 - Borrow up to the total cost of attendance, without any cap on how much you can borrow

 - Loans disbursed between July 1, 2019, and July 1, 2020, have an interest rate of 7.08%

 Unlike other types of federal student loans, PLUS Loans do require a credit check.
 If you have an adverse credit history — such as having a bankruptcy on your credit report — you may need an endorser to co-sign your application to qualify for a loan.

 The Health Resources and Services Administration (HRSA) operates several different need-based loan programs for students attending medical school.
 These programs offer long-term, low-cost loans; in return, the HRSA asks that students commit to serving in communities who lack access to medical care after they graduate.

 - Loans for Disadvantaged Students (LDS): LDS loans are available from select schools to disadvantaged students studying allopathic medicine, osteopathic medicine, podiatry, dentistry, optometry, pharmacy, or veterinary medicine.